jle64/gnome-pass-search-provider/README.md

-A search provider for Gnome-Shell that adds support for searching in [pass](https://www.passwordstore.org/).
+A search provider for GNOME Shell that adds support for searching in [pass](https://www.passwordstore.org/).

-Names of passwords will show up in Gnome-Shell searches, choosing one will copy the corresponding content to the clipboard.
+Names of passwords will show up in GNOME Shell searches, choosing one will copy the corresponding content to the clipboard.

 ![Sreencapture](misc/screencapture.gif)